6 Essential Tips for Better Post-Workout Hair

 Take advantage of the natural oils in your hair post-workout by using a boar bristle brush to comb your strands.
 According to Allure , brushing your hair after a workout can break up any congestion at your roots and help to distribute those same oils to the middle and ends of your hair.
 While this isn’t always necessary for oilier hair types, it is a great way to hydrate dry strands.

-Looking for more hair tips and tricks for the gym?
+Looking for more hair tips and tricks for your post-workout routine at the gym?
 Check out @pureologyus for more hair inspiration.